Report spills of any substance under your control immediately

 If there is an immediate threat to life or property, call 911 first!

-The Minnesota Pollution Control Agency's Emergency Response Program (ERP) oversees the cleanup of all types of spills and environmental emergencies, such as train derailments, pipeline breaks, and tanker truck accidents that threaten the environment and public health.
+The MPCA's Emergency Response Program (ERP) oversees the cleanup of all types of spills and environmental emergencies, such as train derailments, pipeline breaks, and tanker truck accidents that threaten the environment and public health.
 MPCA responders collaborate with local, county, state, and federal governments to contain and recover spills.
 Emergency response staff field more than 3,000 incident reports each year and are on call 24 hours a day, 365 days a year.

 The ERP is also responsible for planning and preparing for spills and environmental emergencies.
 The program participates in training and exercises with our partners, provides oil spill response training to fire and public works departments, reviews companies' spill prevention and response plans, and plays a role in enforcement.